MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/storage/symsadapter.md

 ---
 # SyMS Adapter

-The SyMS adapter is the storage adapter that's used to interact with data in synapse workspace.
-It provides the Common Data Model view of synpase workspace.
-For more details refer [this](../../../sdk/syms-cdm.md) section
+The SyMS adapter is a Common Data Model SDK storage adapter that is used to interact with metadata stored in a Synapse workspace, by providing a standardized representation of the workspace.
+For more details about its use, please refer to this [article](../../../sdk/syms-cdm.md).

 ```csharp
 public class SymsAdapter extends NetworkAdapter